The Rise of Authoritarian-Populism

 Aims and Objectives

-The rise of Authoritarian-Populism in recent years has generated new challenges in many affluent societies and long-established democracies, such as the US, UK, Germany, Israel, Italy, Greece, Italy, Sweden and France, as well as destabilizing states worldwide, such as in Venezuela, Brazil, Hungary, Turkey, the Philippines, and India.
+The rise of Authoritarian-Populism in recent years has generated new challenges in the United States, in many other similar societies and long-established democracies, such as the US, UK, Germany, Israel, Italy, Greece, Italy, Sweden and France, as well as in states worldwide, such as Venezuela, Brazil, Hungary, Turkey, Poland, and India.

 What explains the rise of these forces?